Tropical nations at the Winter Olympics: List of participating tropical nations

 This list of nations includes those that lie entirely or predominantly within the tropical latitudes and also have a mostly tropical climate according to the Köppen climate classification system.
 Years of Winter Olympic Games participation are shown.

 Other warm-weather nations (located in the subtropics, for example) that have competed in the Winter Games include Australia (which has a tropical far north, and became the first Southern Hemisphere nation to win a gold medal at the Winter Olympics in 2002), Bermuda, Chinese Taipei, Eswatini, Hong Kong, India, Mexico, South Africa, Uruguay and several North African nations including Algeria, Egypt and Morocco.

 Tonga sought to make its Winter Olympic debut at the 2010 Winter Olympics by entering a single competitor in luge, attracting some media attention, but he crashed in the final round of qualifying.
 Two years later, he attracted media attention again when it was discovered he had altered his name to that of one of his sponsors, a lingerie firm, as a marketing stunt.
 He was, at that time, in training to attempt to qualify for the 2014 Winter Olympics.

 Notable winter Olympians from tropical nations

 Winter Paralympic Games

 As of 2022, only three tropical nations have been represented at the Winter Paralympic Games.
 Tofiri Kibuuka of Uganda competed in cross-country skiing at the inaugural edition of the Winter Paralympics in 1976 and again at the 1980 Games.
 After Kibuuka obtained Norwegian nationality, he began to compete for Norway at the Paralympics starting in 1984, winning several medals in athletics at the Summer Paralympics.
 Brazil sent two athletes as part of its debut at the 2014 Winter Paralympics.
 Puerto Rico sent one athlete as part of its debut at the 2022 Winter Paralympics.

 Winter Youth Olympic Games

 Five tropical nations were represented at the First Winter Youth Olympics in Innsbruck, Austria.

+In the 2020 edition, Diego Amaya from Colombia won the silver medal in the boys' mass start speed skating.
+This was the first time in history that an athlete from a tropical nation and a Latin American won a medal at an Olympic winter event.
+Four years later, Zion Bethônico from Brazil won the bronze medal in the men's snowboard cross event.